poojan/symbiosis.js/README.md

 It handles validation, association (one-to-many, many-to-many) and more.

 It will eventually be open-source, but should be in alpha before it is set to public.
-Discussion regarding this project is to be found here: https://sockless.slack.com/messages/orm/
+Private discussion regarding this project is to be found here: https://sockless.slack.com/messages/orm/

+# Roadmap
+* Basic model definition (models with properties and methods)
+* Adapters and drivers for memory and http.
+Basic interaction with memory (for testing) and a RESTful resource.
+* Validation of properties
+* Associations (serialization and deserialization handler factory)

 # Development and building
+The project should make use of traceur to make use of ES6 modules, classes and generators.

 Unit-tests run in karma using `karma start`
 Build done with gulp using `gulp build`

+# Contributors
+TODO

 Usage example:
 =====